Shellie Holden PGCE BA Hons MA

-Since graduating from Goldsmiths University, Shellie has been considering how her work might settle into other territories outside of the contemporary craft space, including the home as pop up space, and other social and public spaces, as a fine art practice which critiques the crafting of work.
+Since post - graduate study, she has been considering how her work might settle into other territories outside of the contemporary craft space, including the home as pop up space, the contemporary gallery and other social/public spaces.

 - Fellow of the Higher Education Academy, 2010

 - Contemporary Applied Arts, London, 2003 - present

 Interested in the link between process and pedagogy, Shellie's practice focuses on the connectivity of making, utilising writing, drawing and making as mechanisms of a material -based practice.
 This forms part of her own and pedagogical practice through which she encourages students to work conceptually, and experimentally whilst becoming the bricoleur of the everyday.